-1.0 Southern Water Use Caution Area (SWUCA)
+2.0 Southern Water Use Caution Area (SWUCA)

-Since the early 1900s, groundwater withdrawals have steadily increased in the Southern West-Central Florida Groundwater Basin (Figure 2-2) in response to growing demands for water from the mining and agricultural industries and later from public supply, power generation and recreational uses.
+Since the early 1900s, groundwater withdrawals steadily increased in the Southern West-Central Florida Groundwater Basin (Figure 2-2) in response to growing demands for water from the mining and agricultural industries and later from public supply, power generation and recreational uses.
 Before peaking in the mid-1970s, these withdrawals resulted in declines in UFA levels that exceeded 50 feet in some areas of the groundwater basin.
-The result of the depressed aquifer levels was saltwater intrusion in the coastal portions of the UFA, reduced flows in the upper Peace River and lowered water levels in some lakes within upland areas of Polk and Highlands counties.
+The result of the depressed aquifer levels was saltwater intrusion in the coastal portions of the UFA, reduced flows in the upper Peace River and lowered water levels in some lakes within upland areas of Polk and Highland counties.
 In response to these resource concerns, the District established the SWUCA in 1992.
-The SWUCA encompasses all or portions of eight counties in the southern portion of the District, including all of the ETBWUCA and HRWUCA, and the MIA within these counties.
+The SWUCA encompasses all or portions of eight counties in the southern portion of the District, including all of the ETBWUCA, the HRWUCA, and the MIA within these counties.
 Although groundwater withdrawals in the region have stabilized over the past few decades as a result of management efforts, area water resources continue to be impacted by the historic decline in aquifer water levels.

 In 1994, the District initiated rulemaking to modify its water use permitting rules to better manage water resources in the SWUCA.
 The main objectives of the rules were to (1) significantly slow saltwater intrusion into the confined UFA along the coast, (2) stabilize lake levels in Polk and Highlands counties, and (3) limit regulatory impacts on the region's economy and existing legal users.
 The principal intent of the rules was to establish a minimum aquifer level and to allow renewal of existing permits, while gradually reducing permitted quantities as a means to recover aquifer levels to the established minimum.
 A number of parties filed objections to parts of the rule and an administrative hearing was conducted.
 In March 1997, the District received the Final Order upholding the minimum aquifer level, the science used to establish it, and the phasing in of conservation.
-However, in October 1997 the District appealed three specific components of the ruling and withdrew the minimum aquifer level.
+However, in October 1997, the District appealed three specific components of the ruling and withdrew the minimum aquifer level.
 Withdrawal of the minimum aquifer level resulted because parts of the Rule linked the level to the provisions for reallocation of permitted quantities and preferential treatment of existing users over new permit applications, both of which were ruled to be invalid.

-In 1998, the District initiated a reevaluation of the SWUCA management strategy and, in March 2006, established minimum "low" flows for the upper Peace River, minimum levels for eight lakes along the Lake Wales Ridge in Polk and Highlands counties, and a saltwater intrusion minimum aquifer level (SWIMAL) for the UFA in the MIA of the SWUCA.
+In 1998, the District initiated a reevaluation of the SWUCA management strategy and, in March 2006, established minimum flows for the upper Peace River, minimum levels for eight lakes along the Lake Wales Ridge in Polk and Highlands counties, and a SWIMAL for the UFA in the MIA.
 Since most, if not all, of these water resources were not meeting their established MFLs, the District adopted a recovery strategy for the SWUCA in 2006 (SWFWMD, 2006).
 As part of the strategy, the status of District monitoring efforts are reported to the Governing Board on an annual basis, and every five years a comprehensive review of the strategy is performed.
 Adjustments to the strategy will be made based on results of the ongoing monitoring and recovery assessments.
 In 2013, the District completed the first five-year review of the recovery strategy.
 Because adopted MFLs for many water bodies were still not being met, the District initiated a series of stakeholder meetings to review results of the technical assessments and identify potential recovery options.
-It is anticipated that the stakeholder process will be complete by the time this RWSP is published.
+The stakeholder process is expected to be completed by mid-2015.